sevenrishi/100DaysofCode/README.md

 # 100DaysofCode
 Codes of Day1 to Day100 of the 100 Days of Code Challenge.
-# Day1 : Maximum Value of Every level of a Binary Tree
+# Day1 :
+Maximum Value of Every level of a Binary Tree, Sub array With Given Value
-# Day2 : Tower of Hanoi, Delete Node
+# Day2 :
+Tower of Hanoi, Delete Node, Maximum Number of Students to be Removed
-# Day3
+# Day3 :
+Delete Columns to Make Sorted, Maximum Profit by Choosing a Subset of Intervals, Maximum Traling Zeros in a Cornered Path, Single Valued Subtree
 # Day4
+Find The Longest String,
 # Day5
 # Day6
 # Day7